Rafaël Rozendaal | Somewhere

 Venue : Takuro Someya Contemporary Art

-Around the beginning of the millenium, when Rozendaal began his activity, was a time when the internet started showing more and more use on a daily basis in its broadband and wireless forms.
-In the process of creating his trademark websites he became attuned to the architecture and the flexibility of the network.
-Comparing the internet to a “tube”, he considers that the process of installing a program on to a server is similar to the primitive act of creating murals.
-As such, his unique way of understanding the internet has gathered much attention.
-Because Rozendaal’s expression began by using the internet as a background, his works have always been admired for being cutting-edge and futuristic, yet, on the other hand, what you actually feel from his creations are a humor full of humanity, clarity of thought and a nonmaterial beauty.
+Around the beginning of the millennium, when Rozendaal began his activity, was a time when the Internet started showing more use on a daily basis in its broadband and wireless forms.
+In the process of creating his trademark websites, he became attuned to the architecture and the flexibility of the network.
+Comparing the Internet to a “tube,” he considers that the process of installing a program onto a server is similar to the primitive act of creating murals.
+As such, his unique way of understanding the Internet has gathered much attention.
+Because Rozendaal’s expression began by using the Internet as a background, his works have always been admired for being cutting-edge and futuristic, yet, on the other hand, what you actually feel from his creations are a humor full of humanity, clarity of thought and a nonmaterial beauty.

-Born in 1980 in the Netherlands, Rafaël Rozendaal is known as a visual artist.
-Although based in New York, he works everywhere in the world, as you can see from his Instagram pictures.
-He has been creating website art woks since 2000 and has expanded his activity range to installations, lenticular works, fabrics and even poetry.
-Among the artist’s representative exhibitions in recent years, his participation in 2015 in the internationally renowned art program “Times Square Midnight Moment” organized by the Times Square Alliance in New York has won great acclaim.
-In the framework of this program his works have been projected from all the large screens throughout Times Square at midnight for the entire month of February.
-Moreover, Rozendaal’s website works are included in the collections of the Whitney Museum and of the Museum of the Image (MOTI) in the Netherlands.
+Born in the Netherlands in 1980, Rafaël Rozendaal is an acclaimed visual artist renowned for using the Internet as a medium.
+Although based in New York, he works everywhere in the world, as you can easily see from his Instagram pictures.
+He has been creating website artworks since 2000 and has expanded his activity range to installations, lenticular works, textiles, and even poetry.
+Among the artist’s representative exhibitions in recent years, his participation in 2015 in the internationally renowned art program “Times Square Midnight Moment”—organized by the Times Square Alliance in New York—has won great recognition.
+In the framework of this program, his works have been projected from all of the massive screens throughout Times Square at midnight for the entire month of February.
+Moreover, Rozendaal’s website works are included in the collections of the Whitney Museum (New York) and the Museum of the Image (MOTI) in his home country, the Netherlands.